elvind007/Project-ZERO/README.md

         ```
 - ## Get camera information
   ### In the program, we need your camera information including intrinsic matrix and distortion coefficient and we use chessboard calibration to get it.
-  - First, you should download a chessboard image, there I have provided for you [ChessBoard](chessboard.png).
-After that, use the camera to capture at least 20 photos and save them to [ChessBoardSet](ChessBoardSet/) as I did.
+  - First, you should download a chessboard image, there I have provided for you [ChessBoard].
+After that, use the camera to capture at least 20 photos and save them to [ChessBoardSet] as I did.
-  - Second, execute [CameraCalibratioin.py](CameraCalibratioin.py) and you can find camera information in [CameraParameter/data1.txt](CameraParameter/data1.txt)
+  - Second, execute [CameraCalibratioin.py] and you can find camera information in [CameraParameter/data1.txt]

 - ## Run the program
-  - First, copy the camera intrinsic matrix and distortion coefficient to replace corresponding paramaters [AR_entrance.py](AR_entrance.py)
+  - First, copy the camera intrinsic matrix and distortion coefficient to replace corresponding paramaters [AR_entrance.py]
-  - Second, run the [AR_entrance.py](AR_entrance.py) and you can change models which are saved in [Models](Models/) directory.
+  - Second, run the [AR_entrance.py] and you can change models which are saved in [Models] directory.
   - Third, you can press **'+'** or **'-'** to scale the model size as video shows.
   - Note: you can generating the aruco mark by your self on [aruco generator](http://chev.me/arucogen/)